itsjonlau/Final-Project/README.md

 The main way our team communicates is via Slack and commenting back and forth within our Google document.
 We also have a video meeting each week to discuss progress and outline next steps.

 ## Dashboard
 We'll be using Tableau for our dashboard.
+Each team member will create a visualization to accompany their question.
 One interactive element we will have is allowing the user to filter the graph by race.

 ## Presentation
 Our drafted presentation is saved here: https://docs.google.com/presentation/d/1Uh0eGmHWaZJEmzmTupg6igN1HYlpcqkoJwL8xIzXYlY/edit#slide=id.gcd6a21c5ca_0_65